TheCosmicNebula/RS3-CitadelBot/README.md

 # RS3-CitadelBot
 A Discord bot to track RuneScape 3 Citadel reset ticks, capping and resources.

+This Bot is run locally on your machine, or a server.
+You can also use a hosting service.

+This Bot may be available without a local running in the future, depentant on popularity.

 ## Setup
 - Head to the [Discord Developer Portal](https://discord.com/developers/applications)
 - Follow the instructions to [Setup a Bot Application](https://discord.com/developers/docs/getting-started)